ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 At this point, we came across some dancing ladies in the square.

-After a little dance, we walked to La Almazara
+After a bit of dance, we walked to La Almazara.

-Unfortunately, no tapas at the bar on weekends, so we did not eat.
-It looks like a nice place though.
+Unfortunately, the bar did not offer tapas on weekends, so we did not eat.
+However, it looks like a nice place.

 LA ALMAZARA DE CARMONA